A Complete Illustrated History

 of humanity, portraying the good and evil sides.

 Czech playwright Karel Capek coined the term 'robot' in post-WWI 1920 in his play R.U.R. (for Rossum's Universal Robots) that was first performed in Prague in 1921.
 It was taken from the Czech word 'robota' meaning work, to describe humanoid androids designed for menial and repetitive labor.
 In the play, docile mechanical creatures with human characteristics were produced in Rossum's factory, until one scientist gave them emotions and turned them into killing machines that took over the world.

-It contains almost 100 examples of robots, androids, and cyborgs in the movies
+It contains over 150 examples of robots, androids, and cyborgs in the movies

 Note: The films that are marked with a yellow star are the films that "The Greatest Films" site has selected as the 100 Greatest Films.